The Best Setup For A Weber Smokey Mountain Barbecue Smoker And Other Bullet Shaped Charcoal Smokers

 "Repeat the above step at least twice before you cook meat that you want to eat.
 Remember to always empty the ash from the bottom and grease on the foiled water pan to avoid fires and any rancid old oil smell before you cook.
 Also, I never cook seafood and hotdogs on WSMs that will cook pork, beef, or poultry.
 Nothing destroys the aroma faster.
 That's why you should buy a pair if you plan to cook seafood or hotdogs."

 Cooking with your bullet

 1) Dump the ash from the bottom of the smoker.
 It is essential that nothing blocks the air intakes and ash absorbs heat.
 If you can, buy another spare bottom grate and lay it on top of the one that came with your WSM with the bars perpendicular, creating a checkerboard pattern.
 This will prevent coals and wood from falling through.

-2) Open all the vent on the top all the way, and open the bottom vents half way.
+2) Open the vent on the top all the way, and open the bottom vents half way.

-3) For the 18.5" WSM and similar bullets, I recommend the Minion Method, named after Jim Minion, a caterer who invented the technique.
+3) For the 18.5" WSM and similar bullets, I recommend the Minion Method, named after Jim Minion, a caterer who invented the technique, shown at right.
 It is better than the method recommended by Weber because it keeps the temp in the desired 225°F range.
 If you light all the coals at once, as Weber recommends, they will burn hot at first and then cool off.
 The Minion method is much better at keeping the temp steady because it lights new coals as the old ones burn out.